 With the global pandemic, new brands of alcohol-based hand sanitizer emerged on the market and product sales skyrocketed to more than 500%.
 Many of these new alcohol-based hand sanitizers failed with product formulation and quality testing prior to launch.
 This triggered an ongoing FDA product recall now involving more than 160 brands for alcohol contamination.
 Health-related issues and death have occurred from the latest wave of contaminated alcohol-based hand sanitizers.

-In 2020, GlanHealth™ added to hand sanitizer’s historic timeline with launching extremely long-lasting alcohol-free sanitizing products that address harmful bacteria and viruses.
+In 2020, GlanHealth™ added to hand sanitizer’s historic timeline with launching extremely long-lasting alcohol-free sanitizing products that address harmful germs and bacteria.